 - Author information: Authors’ institutional affiliation should be listed.
 For authors who have changed affiliation since the time of involvement in the research, a second line (with superscript symbol) should indicate current institutional affiliation.

-- Corresponding author contact information including author name, email, phone number, and fax number.
+- Corresponding author contact information: Should include author name, email, phone number, and fax number.

 - Conflict of Interest declaration: Conflicts of interests should be described as per the ICMJE disclosure rules.
 If none, state: “The authors do not have conflicts of interest to disclose.”